wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-8/README.md

 They support the full test `spy` API in addition to methods which can be used to alter the stub’s behavior.

-As spies, stubs can be either anonymous, or wrap existing functions.
-When wrapping an existing function with a stub, the original function is not called.
+As `spies`, stubs can be either `anonymous`, or wrap existing functions.
+When wrapping an existing function with a `stub`, the `original function` is not called.

 > [!TIP]
 > When to use stubs?

 Use a stub when you want to:

 1. Control a method’s behavior from a test to force the code down a specific path.
-Examples include forcing a method to throw an error in order to test error handling.

-2. When you want to prevent a specific method from being called directly (possibly because it triggers undesired behavior, such as a XMLHttpRequest or similar).
+2. When you want to prevent a specific method from being called directly (possibly because it triggers undesired behavior, such as a `XMLHttpRequest` or similar).